 Bake it at 450 F for about 18 to 20 minutes.

 Cool the florets and mix it with the oranges.

 Garnish with the roasted almond and serve!

 The crunchy roasted broccoli with the tender tilapia was such a perfect palate pleasure.
-Sharing this with Hearth and Soul Hop !

 Sharing this dish with Food palette series purple